 Users can install the application from a CD or DVD or from a file server or Web site.
 The system administrator or release engineer is responsible for writing the files to the disk if a CD or DVD is used.
 If the files are available to the user on a server, the publish.htm file provides easy access to the application and its prerequisites.
-For more information about prerequisites, see "Using the bootstrapper" on page 146.
+For more information about prerequisites, see "Using the bootstrapper" on page 158.

 The application can be available both online and offline or online only.
 If you select online only, the application can be run only from the Web.
 Otherwise, the application is installed on the client.
-It can be run from the Windows Start menu and is added to the Add or Remove Programs page in the Windows control panel so that the user can roll back to the previous version or remove the application.
+It can be run from the Windows Start menu and is added to the Add or Remove Programs page in the Windows Control Panel (Programs and Features page on Vista) so that the user can roll back to the previous version or remove the application.